Aramco stocks give up about half of gains since debut

 Aramco’s retreat is “quite surprising,” given recent performances of global equities and the oil price, said Vrajesh Bhandari, senior portfolio manager at Al Mal Capital in Dubai.
 “It could be a bit of profit-taking and some risk-off before retail investors close books ahead of year-end,” he said.

-Saudi Arabia’s main index, in which Aramco is the second-biggest member, was little changed.
-Elsewhere, equity gauges were mixed, with Qatar’s index leading gains while Abu Dhabi’s fell the most.
+Saudi Arabia’s main index, in which Aramco is the second-biggest member, ended slightly higher.
+Elsewhere, equity gauges were mostly up, with Kuwait’s index leading gains while Abu Dhabi’s fell 0.3%, the most in the region.